norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

     ]
 }
 ```
 Next, create the Service role (think role assumed within the container).
 This is pretty straightforward, and is useful because you can add specific services to this role later as needed.
+This role needs [AWSCodeDeployRoleForECS](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-2#/policies/details/arn%3Aaws%3Aiam%3A%3Aaws%3Apolicy%2FAWSCodeDeployRoleForECS).
+Make sure the trust relationship of the created role looks like this:

 12. #### Create an empty CodeDeploy Application